Canon 5D Mark IV vs Panasonic TZ200

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the TZ200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark IV and the TZ200 are recent models that feature in their makers' current product line-up.
+Both the 5D Mark IV and the TZ200 are recent models that are part of the current product line-up.
 The 5D Mark IV replaced the earlier Canon 5D Mark III, while the TZ200 followed on from the Panasonic TZ100.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 5D Mark IV vs Panasonic TZ200